-CSU Career Services Center is your headquarters for career development information.
+CSU Career Services Center located in Phodes West, room 280, is your headquarters for career development information.
 Career Services offers workshops and courses to help you create your resume, learn about employment opportunities, practice interviewing skills, and much more!
 You can take the career courses for academic credit; CSC 121 - Career Orientation, CSC 224 - Career Exploration and CSC 321 - Employment Strategies.

 You can search for internships and jobs, post your resume and apply for positions online at CSUcareerline.
 When you register for CSUcareerline, be sure to activate the "Job Agent" feature.
 The Job Agent will automatically send you an email alert whenever a new internship or job is posted matching your career interests.
 To open your free CSUcareerline account simply follow the on-line prompts or click here for CSUcareerline instructions.